airbytehq/airbyte/docs/contributing/contributing-to-airbyte/README.md

 Since we launched our [Tutorials page](http://airbyte.io/tutorials), we are happy about contributions:

-* Fix errors in existing learn tutorials
+* Fix errors in existing tutorials
 * Add new tutorials \(please reach out to us if you have ideas to avoid duplicate work\)
 * Request tutorials